Fristi/project-mycelium-v2/README.md

 The application uses the dotenv crate to load environment variables from the `.env` file at runtime.

-### Database Configuration

-The central application uses SQLite with Write-Ahead Logging (WAL) mode for improved performance and concurrency.
-The database file is created automatically if it doesn't exist, and migrations are applied at startup.

 ## Build System & CI

 The project uses [Dagger](https://dagger.io/) for containerized builds and CI/CD.
 The build configuration is defined in TypeScript at `.dagger/src/index.ts`.